 Professional basketball was extremely volatile in 1971-72, the year Erving launched his brilliant career.
 The ABA and NBA were already talking about a merger, players were jumping from league to league and franchises were in flux.

 Although Virginia already had ABA scoring champ Charlie Scott, Erving began to contribute immediately.
 He later said he realized he was in his element during his first game as a rookie.

 On a drive to the hole, he was challenged by the Kentucky Colonels’ 7-foot-2 Artis Gilmore and 6-foot-9 Dan Issel.
 “I went in between both of them and just hung there and waited for them to come down.
 Then I dunked on them so hard I fell on my back,” recalled Erving in the Boston Globe.
 “Just doing that made me confident to go after anyone, anytime, anywhere, without any fear.”

 He scored 27.3 ppg as a rookie, was selected to the All-ABA Second Team, made the ABA All-Rookie Team and finished second to Gilmore for the ABA Rookie of the Year Award.

 Virginia finished 45-39, second place in the Eastern Division behind the powerful Colonels, who dominated the league at 68-16.
-In the playoffs Erving scored 33.3 ppg as the Squires beat the Miami Floridians in four straight and then fell to the New York Nets and Rick Barry in Game 7 of the Eastern Division Finals.
+In the playoffs, Erving scored 33.3 ppg as the Squires beat the Miami Floridians in four straight but would to the New York Nets and Rick Barry in Game 7 of the Eastern Division Finals.

 When Erving’s college class graduation rolled around that year, he was selected by the Milwaukee Bucks in the first round (12th pick overall) of the 1972 NBA Draft.
 Had he landed in Milwaukee, Erving would have been added to a team that already had Abdul-Jabbar and Oscar Robertson.